The Flexibility Formula for Latex and Leather

 You hold poses without shaking

-You embody that feline danger energy Catwoman was drawn for
+You embody that feline danger energy Catwoman was built for

 THE CATWOMAN FLEX FLOW (20 MINUTES)